Reducing the impact of debris balls

 Our ongoing commitment to waterway protection, pollution prevention and water recycling initiatives is crucial for safeguarding the health of our coastal and bay environments, and securing a clean, sustainable water supply for Greater Sydney communities.

 We remain fully committed to working transparently with the NSW Environment Protection Authority (EPA), councils, government agencies and the community, keeping everyone informed as new findings emerge during the ongoing investigation.
 Protecting the environment is our priority.
-We take the findings of these investigations seriously and are committed to addressing the issue openly and proactively.
+We take the findings of these investigations seriously, and are committed to addressing the issue openly and proactively.

 If you still have concerns, we're happy to discuss them with you.
 Please call us on 13 20 92 8am–5:30pm Monday to Friday (except public holidays).